TomasHubelbauer/qr-channel/README.md

   - The portrait one is production screen to screen workflow where the user ideally doesn't need to watch both screens
   - The environment one is development sequential workflow where screens are watched to aid debugging
   - [ ] Document this in the Debugging section above once added
+- [ ] Set up Azure Pipelines build which runs TypeScript over the solution and does JavaScript checking on the repository

 ## Crediting